RayBB/openlibrary-nyt-bot/README.md

 # openlibrary-nyt-bot-temp
-A temporary repo while actively developing the nyt bot for Open Library
+A temporary repo while actively developing the NYT bot for Open Library.

-`main2.py` is current version of getting data from nyt api.
-Just uses overview api.
-The oldest data available from overview api is from `2008-06-02`.

-`add_nyt_bestseller_tag.py` is the code to actually add the nyt to the works.

-`main.py` can be ignored.
-Was my first pass at getting data from NYT API.
-However, it turns out the history endpoint is buggy (doesn't work for some ISBNs that were retrieved from the lists endpoint).
+The bot has three primary goals:
+1. Notify Open Library of new books that they may not have imported yet
+2. Tag NYT best sellers and reviews
+3. Add links to NYT reviews

 ## Setup